Plumsail/documents-docs/source/user-guide/processes/examples/create-document-from-template-and-SignNow.rst

 Start the Process
 ~~~~~~~~~~~~~~~~~
-We will start our Process from Microsoft Flow.
+We will start our Process from Power Automate (Microsoft Flow).

 Create a Flow
 -------------